BrainCrumbz/AWATTS/README.md

 ## Available commands

 For its client side part, this project has a number of `npm`-based commands in order to build and process client source code.
-You can run them from Npm Task Runner Explorer, or from console the old way.
+You can run them from console the classic way or from Npm Task Runner Explorer.

 ### Install